Singapore Botanic Gardens is the pride and joy of the city’s green heart. Here are our fave highlights...

 3. National Orchid Garden

 This is the star of Singapore Botanic Gardens – it’s where the orchids are out in full splendour.
-Here, 1,000 species and 2,000 hybrids make for a beautiful sight.
+In the Sembcorp Cool House, 1,000 orchid species and hybrids make for a beautiful sight.
 Think tall, stunning leafy arches, fountains framed by colourful orchids and larger-than-life installations.
 Oh, and dress for the ‘gram because photo-worthy spots are found in every corner.

 These orchids include some of the rarest in the world.
 A choice location for these magnificent orchids?
-The Mist Garden – it even houses award-winning orchid cultivars.
+The Tan Hoon Siang Mist House – it even houses award-winning orchid cultivars.
 Walk by the Crane Fountain and Silver Arches Display to admire more gorgeous petals.
-But take note: there’s a $5 admission fee to enter.
+But take note: there’s an admission fee to enter ($5 adult tickets for locals; $15 for visitors).

 4. Learning Forest

 Lace up those hiking shoes ‘cause you’re in for an adventure.
 Situated within the garden’s Tyersall-Gallop Core, the Learning Forest features interconnected boardwalks and elevated walkways for you to explore.
-Feast your eyes on a range of habitats, including freshwater forest wetland and lowland rainforest.
+Feast your eyes on a range of habitats, including freshwater forest wetlands and lowland rainforests.

 Stroll amongst towering trees for an awe-inspiring sight.
 The boardwalk features an impressive variety of forest ‘giants’, palms, epiphytes and climbers, as well as the Canopy Web.
 As you walk within the canopy, look into the crowns of trees and glimpse their flowerings up close.